Introduction

 |

-hating.
-You can stop hating others for being
+stop hating.
+You can stop hating others

-in their own unhealed emotional pain, and you can
+suffering in their own unhealed emotional pain, and you can

 forgive them for their blindness and failures.

-And you can stop hating yourself for being unable to fix things.
-Then you
+And you can stop hating yourself for being unable to fix things. |

 |